chamburr/wyvor/web/content/commands.md

 Show the help menu.

-- Alias: about, info, commands
+- Alias: about, info

+## commands

+Get a link to the commands page.

+- Alias: c

 ## ping